InfoSecInnovations/concierge/README.md

 `docker compose up -d` will load the docker dependencies.

 `docker compose -f docker-compose-gpu.yml up -d` will load the docker dependencies and use the GPU.

+### Additional steps to enable development environment

+Set `ENVIRONMENT` to `development` in `.env` file

+`pip install -r dev_requirements.txt` install all development dependencies (this needs to be run in addition to the base requirements file).

+`docker compose -f docker-compose-dev.yml up -d` will load the docker dependencies for developers.

+`docker compose -f docker-compose-dev-gpu.yml up -d` will load the docker dependencies for developers and use the GPU.

 ## Usage: launch script